 FDA Guidelines on heavy metal content in baby foods

 The report released by Congress also revealed that baby food manufacturers knew that their products contained these toxins from their internal testing and did nothing to reduce them.
 In 2019, the FDA announced its “closer to zero” program to lower the heavy metal content in baby foods.
-And in January 2023, the agency published proposed regulations for allowed lead levels in some baby foods.
+In January 2023, the agency proposed regulations for allowed lead levels in some baby foods.
 However, they are yet to finalize these regulations to enforce them.

 About the toxic baby food lawsuits

-Some of the defendant companies in the baby food litigation, such as Beech-Nut have filed motions seeking dismissal of most of the cases.
+Some of the defendant companies in the baby food litigation, such as Beech-Nut, have filed motions seeking dismissal of most of the cases.
 In this motion, the defense argues that limited scientific evidence shows that their products are unsafe or could cause autism.
 Also, they put forward a preemption defense based on the FDA confirmation that these products are safe.
-Additionally, they state that these lawsuits conflict with FDA’s authority to regulate heavy metals in baby foods.
+Additionally, they state that these lawsuits conflict with the FDA’s authority to regulate heavy metals in baby foods.

 In May 2022, a California court judge denied a motion by a group of baby food manufacturers seeking the exclusion of expert witness testimony that suggests a causal link between the development of autism and ADHD and the consumption of baby foods containing heavy metals.
 These four expert witnesses testified that lead, arsenic, and mercury can contribute to autism.
 The defendants sought to have these four experts dismissed, claiming their opinions were scientifically flawed and undermined by analytical gaps.
 The judge denied the motion and allowed this particular case to proceed.
-Plaintiff’s attorneys view this as a positive sign of the success of the heavy metal baby food lawsuits.
+The plaintiff’s attorneys view this as a positive sign of the success of the heavy metal baby food lawsuits.

 Plaintiffs in the baby food lawsuits previously sought consolidation of the cases filed in different US district courts into a single MDL.
-However, the Judicial Panel on Multidistrict Litigation (JPML) denied this request stating that the allegations raised in the cases are specific to the levels of toxins in baby foods from different manufacturers.
+However, the Judicial Panel on Multidistrict Litigation (JPML) denied this request, stating that the allegations raised in the cases are specific to the levels of toxins in baby foods from different manufacturers.

 Baby Food Consumer Class Action Lawsuits

-In February 2022, 13 plaintiffs filed a new consumer class action lawsuit in California against baby food manufacturers Gerber, Plum Inc, Nuture Inc, and Beech-Nut.
+In February 2022, 13 plaintiffs filed a new consumer class action lawsuit in California against baby food manufacturers Gerber, Plum Inc., Nuture Inc., and Beech-Nut.
 It alleged that the manufacturers violated various consumer protection laws by lying that their products were safe.
 Additionally, the defendants are alleged to be aware of the products’ toxicity and effects on the consumer.

 All the plaintiffs in the lawsuit were baby food buyers pursuing economic damages, and none of their children suffered any harm or neurological damage.
 This complaint is based on heavy metal baby food, the findings of the US Congress.
 It also sets forth violations of California consumer protection statutes, among six other causes of action.

 In October 2022, a federal judge in New Jersey dismissed a consumer class action case against Plum for failure to state a claim.
-In this lawsuit, the plaintiffs alleged that they were defrauded into buying baby food, thinking it was safe, yet it contained toxic metals.
+In this lawsuit, the plaintiffs alleged that they were defrauded into buying baby food, thinking it was safe yet contained toxic metals.
 The judge stated that the plaintiff couldn’t show they suffered any financial harm and thus lacked viable consumer fraud claims and couldn’t prove the food they bought was valueless.